ropensci/rix/README.md

     nix-shell /absolute/path/to/housing/default.nix --run Rscript -e 'targets::tar_make()'

 It’s possible to execute the pipeline automatically using a so-called “shell hook”.
-See the “How-to Nix” vignette for more details.
+See the “Non-interactive use” vignette for more details.

 ## Contributing